 In New Zealand during 1993-2006 there was a gradual decline in audiometry failure rates at school entry, with overall rates falling from 9.7% in 1993, to 6.6% in 2006.
-In Otago, while there were large year to year fluctuations, audiometry failure rates were generally lower than the New Zealand average (Figure 47).
+In Waitemata DHB, while there were some year to year fluctuations, audiometry failure rates were generally similar to / lower than the New Zealand average (Figure 47).
 Despite the declines occurring nationally, large ethnic disparities remained, with audiometry failure rates being persistently higher amongst Pacific and Māori children (Figure 48).

 Figure 47.
-Audiometry Failure Rates at School Entry (5 Years), Otago vs. New Zealand Years Ending June 1993-2006
+Audiometry Failure Rates at School Entry (5 Years), Waitemata DHB vs. New Zealand Years Ending June 1993-2006